🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Dining/Work: One compact table with a dedicated light and charging station.

-• Lounge: Cushions + throw + side pocket for remotes and books.
+• Lounge: Cushions plus a throw plus a side pocket for remotes and books.

 6. Use Soft Partitions For Privacy